 How Much Is Jasper Worth?

-However, there are a number of factors that go into determining what the actual value is of any give jasper specimen.
+However, there are many factors that go into determining what the actual value is of any give jasper specimen.
 Let’s take a look at some of those factors.

 What Determines The Value Of Jasper